Maurice Martel

-Maurice Martel (29 October 1936 – 1 December 2015) was a politician in the Canadian province of Quebec.
+Maurice Martel (29 October 1936 – 1 December 2015) was a Canadian politician in the province of Quebec.
 He served in the National Assembly of Quebec from 1966 to 1970 and again from 1976 to 1985, and was a cabinet minister in the governments of René Lévesque and Pierre-Marc Johnson.

 Early life and career

-Martel was born in Quebec City.
+Maurice Martel was born in Quebec City on 29 October 1936.
 He studied pharmaceutical sciences at the University of Montreal, receiving certification in 1963.
 In the same year, he opened a drugstore in Sorel.
 He also worked as a news editor for the weekly journal, La Voix métropolitaine.
 Martel was politically active in his youth, serving as president of the Union Nationale's university students organization in 1962.

 Political career

 Martel was first elected to the Quebec legislature in the 1966 provincial election, scoring an upset victory over Liberal cabinet minister Gérard Cournoyer in Richelieu.
 The Union Nationale won a majority government in this election under Daniel Johnson's leadership, and Martel served for the next four years as a government backbencher.
 On December 23, 1969, and was appointed as parliamentary assistant to the Minister of Social Affairs.
 He was defeated by Claude Simard when the Liberals were returned to office in the 1970 provincial election.

 The Union Nationale organization declined in the 1970s, and Martel joined the Parti Québécois in 1974.
 He was returned to the National Assembly in the 1976 election as the PQ formed its first majority government under René Lévesque.
 He served again as parliamentary assistant to the Minister of Social Affairs from 1976 to 1979, and later served as assistant to the Minister of Public Works and Supply (1979–1984) and the Minister of External Trade (1984).